icosa-foundation/icosa-gallery/INSTALL.md

 docker cp environments ig-web:/opt/static/icosa-sketch-assets/environments
 ```

+> [!NOTE]
-**Note:** The django service waits for postgres to come up before running itself.
+> The django service waits for postgres to come up before running itself.
 When running `docker compose up -d` for the first time, postgres might take longer than on subsequent runs.
 This is normal.
 See `Quirks` in the [main project readme](./README.md) for more info.

 ### Step 6 - Setup an admin user